Parent’s Guide to Choosing Childcare during COVID-19

-Twenty-four percent of parents who cannot afford child care turn to family members.
+About 24% of parents who cannot afford child care turn to family members for help.
 The nice thing about using a relative for child care is that your child is already familiar with the caregiver and the environment.
-Using a relative is cost effective and your child will likely get sick less often when not exposed to other kids in a day care setting.
+Using a relative is cost-effective and your child will likely get sick less because they’re not exposed to other kids in a day care setting.
 However, it can be tricky to navigate disagreements on how to care for your baby or tensions around payment when the care is being provided by a loved one.

-The numbers of searches on Care.com for nanny shares increased by 45% in 2018.
+The number of searches on Care.com for nanny shares increased by 45% in 2018.
 A nanny share is when two or more families share one nanny, including the cost of the nanny.
-The benefits of this arrangement include high-quality, more attentive care at lower prices.
-However, nanny shares require an enormous amount of flexibility and communication between families, as they have to work together on scheduling and day-to-day operations.
+The benefits of this arrangement include high-quality, attentive care at lower prices.
+However, nanny shares require enormous flexibility and communication between families, as they have to work together on scheduling and day-to-day operations.